 The humanitarian crisis in Borno, Adamawa and Yobe states in Nigeria’s north-east, that has spilled over into the Lake Chad region, remains among the most severe humanitarian crises in the world today.
-The number of people in need of urgent assistance rose from 7.1 million in 2019 to 7.9 million in 2020, most of them being women and children.
-In 2020, UN and partner NGOs are aiming to provide life-saving assistance to 5.9 million people amongst the most vulnerable.
+The number of people in need of urgent assistance in north-east Nigeria rose from 7.9 million at the beginning of 2020 to 10.6 million since the onset of the COVID-19 pandemic.
+UN and partner NGOs are aiming to provide life-saving assistance to 7.8 million people amongst the most vulnerable.

 As Nigeria faces the unprecedented challenge of the novel coronavirus, COVID-19, the humanitarian community is stepping up action to prevent the spread of the virus among communities already affected by conflict, chronic diseases and climate shocks.
 Since the confirmation of the first case in Nigeria on 27 February 2020, aid workers have been adapting the way they work.
 Access constraints, congestion in IDP camps, and poor health and sanitation infrastructure are becoming even more challenging in the context of COVID-19.
 Along with the Nigerian authorities, humanitarian actors are taking action to continue delivering life-saving humanitarian assistance while maintaining prevention measures.